How recessions impact Manhattan property

 Read Weimin’s article, How to buy Manhattan property to rent out

 Deal Example: The Sutton, Turtle Bay, Midtown East.
 This Toll Brothers development only required 10 percent reservation deposit.
 Represented multiple buyers at the $2 million price point.
 Location, classic style windows and luxury finishes make this a good investment.
 Close to United Nations, Citigroup Center, Blackstone, Blackrock.
-Rented to quality tenants from the beginning.
+Rented at premium rents from the beginning.

 Dot-com / Sept 11 impact to U.S. and Manhattan property